 There is no assumed content knowledge for this course.
 However, students should ensure they have successfully completed Academic and Professional Skills and that they can apply these skills in this course.

 1.2 Teaching Team

-Your lecturer/tutor can be contacted via the email system on the portal.
+Your teacher/s can be contacted via email as below: